-Exploring Angkor: Leading experts offer advice on how to do it right
+Angkor Wat travel tips: Expert advice on visiting Cambodia's ancient ruins

 His photos gave researchers an entirely new look at the art, which some believe were painted in the 1500s after the fall of Angkor.

+The artwork includes images of instruments, buildings and animals.
 Tan says anyone can seek out those paintings, found throughout the temple, take photos and download the software to analyze them at home.

 "They're not totally invisible but if you're not looking for them, you won't see them," he says.